 Wheeling around the halls also became a form of physical therapy for Finn.
 Kelly, Finn’s mom, and the doctors noticed the more he sat up, the better it was for his heart and circulation.

 Flash forward to Finn being back in the hospital at two years old, but this time Mason, his older brother, would join him for wagon rides – making the hospital hallways their race track.

 “Every single night, it was like clockwork.
 Finn said ‘Daddy’ and pulls him toward the door and said, ‘Wagon ride, wagon ride, wagon ride,’” Kelly said.

 This heart warrior has overcome major heart operations and is now a thriving seven-year-old.
 While there is no cure for CHD, he has received the best care at CHOP and not much can hold this resilient little guy back.

-Finn is one of the very first Starlight kids to experience the new state-of-the-art Starlight Radio Flyer Hero Wagons.
+Finn was one of the very first pediatric patients to experience the new state-of-the-art Starlight Radio Flyer Hero Wagons.
 He loves it – and so does his mom!

 Kelly said she loves that it’s completely wipeable, really lightweight for transporting through the hospital, and has an IV pole attachment – making it easier for all patients to enjoy a ride.